scraperwiki/data-services-scraper-template/README.md

     rm -rf ./data-services-scraper-template

 Now head over to BitBucket and create a new private repository for this scraper.
-This will give you some commands for linking the local repo to the new remote repo.
+Select "I have an existing project to push up".

     https://bitbucket.org/repo/create

+This will give you a 'git remote' command for linking the local repo to the new remote repo - you should run this now.

 Back in your box, edit ./README.md with the name of the scraper and the URL of the new repo in BitBucket.